ezramorris/ezimon-core/README.md

 EziMon is in very early stages of development, so doesn't do a lot yet!

+## Installation and usage

+Requires Python 3.6 or newer.

+This package is not yet available on PyPI.
+It can be installed along with all dependencies either by cloning this repo locally then running from the repo
+directory:

+    pip install -e .

+Or directly from the repo:

+    pip install -e git+https://github.com/ezramorris/ezimon-core.git#egg=ezimon-core

 ## Goals

 EziMon Core should be: